Welcome BackWelcome Back

 The passive problem.
 Most programs are passive.
 A customer earns points and waits.
 There's no trigger, no urgency, no reason to come back this week specifically.
 Passive programs create passive customers.

-The solution to all three: digital cards that live in the phone natively, with active push notifications that create timely reasons to return.
+The solution to all four problems: digital cards that live in the phone natively, with active push notifications that create timely reasons to return, built independently of your POS.

 How a digital loyalty program works